top of page

 Early March, 1993

-Blake lives in a rented house in Palmer Canyon, Claremont, California.
+Blake lives in a rented house in the Padua Hills area, Claremont, California.
 Around this time, he is still in contact with friends and family, though the details of his last conversations remain unclear.

 Late March, 1993